uber-archive/makisu/docs/CACHE.md

 To configure redis cache, use the following options:
 ```
 --redis-cache-addr string         The address of a redis server for cacheID to layer sha mapping
+--redis-cache-password string           The password of the Redis server, should match 'requirepass' in redis.conf
 --redis-cache-ttl duration        Time-To-Live for redis cache (default 168h0m0s)
 ```